confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

     <img src="images/today-bought-select-results.png" width=75% height=75%>
 </div>

-3. Going along with the theme of fraud detection, let’s now create a table named **accounts_to_monitor** with accounts we want to monitor based on their activity during a given time frame.
+3. Going along with the theme of fraud detection, create a table named **accounts_to_monitor** with accounts to monitor based on their activity during a given time frame.
 In the ksqlDB **Editor**, paste the following statement and run the query.

 > **Note:** Change the topic name in the 2nd line to include your unique topic name as noted in [*Step 8*](#step-8).
 It should resemble **pksqlc-xxxxxSTOCKS_ENRICHED**.